-Are you overwhelmed with what the rest of your day holds, planning lunch and getting everything ready for company?
+Are you overwhelmed with preparations for Thanksgiving dinner this week, and finding a place for everyone to sit?
 Put that aside for the moment, you are here.
 Bless God.

 Are you ashamed of the feelings you had while traveling maybe you grumbled on the way or felt a bit of resentment?
 Well, it wasn't bad enough to keep you from arriving, and now that you are here, bless God.

 Are you embarrassed at the number of times you quit and had to have someone pick you up and carry you along?
 That doesn't matter.
 You are here.
 Bless God.

 This song is an invitation and a command.
 We are invited to bless the Lord; we are commanded to bless the Lord.
 And there some of us who have come all this way and the trip has been so hard emotionally, or physically once we get here we just don't feel like we have anything left to bless God.
 It wouldn't be honest.

 That’s where we get to verse two, and it’s an area that makes a few of you uncomfortable.
 The song calls us to Lift up holy hands in prayer, and praise the Lord.
 I understand that those of us who were raised in Churches of Christ are not really comfortable on raising hands to God in worship, but it is a principal that is commanded in the Old Testament as well as the New Testament.
 In 1 Timothy 2:8 the Apostle Paul writes, In every place of worship, I want men to pray with holy hands lifted up to God, free from anger and controversy.

 Flavil Nichols helped me a lot in this area back when I was a young college student.
 He taught us that when the Jews and early Christians would lift hands they would hold their hands up to their hearts so that God could symbolically pour His blessings into their lives.